IBM-Cloud/docs/services/IoT/devices/libraries/java.md

 {: #handling_commands}

 When the device client connects, it automatically subscribes to any commands for this device.
 To process specific commands, you need to register a command callback method.
-The messages are returned as an instance of the Command class, which has the following properties:
+The messages are returned as an instance of the `Command` class, which contains the following properties:

 | Property     |Data type     | Description|
 |----------------|----------------|